Australian Financial Review: Evolution of paywall system

 The AFR first introduced its paywall in 2006, charging online users to view its articles – a payment model that had not yet been utilised by any other Australian newspaper firm.
 The switch to a paywall was done because the newspaper company thought it could further monetise its niche business audience who could afford it.
 Following this change, the AFR continued to adjust the pricing of its subscription due to low subscriber growth.

 In 2011, it newly introduced a freemium paywall in which only a small portion of articles were free.
 It has been noted that the AFR's website locks approximately 86% of its online content behind a paywall, higher than its closest competitor the National Business Review.
 This was aimed at increasing its digital readership which in 2011 amounted to 6,000 subscribers.
 In addition, it was later determined that the AFR's failures in attracting online subscribers was due to its paywall being too expensive.
-Its 2012 price of $59 AUD was notably higher than other international mastheads, including The New York Times which was priced at $37.84 AUD.
-As a result, the AFR has since lowered its digital subscription price to $29.50 AUD.
+Its 2012 price of $59 was notably higher than other international mastheads, including the New York Times which was priced at $37.84.
+As a result, the AFR has since lowered its digital subscription price to $29.50.